-Website to opt out of Washington’s long-term care tax crashes on first day
+Website to opt out of Washington state’s long-term care tax crashes on first day

 “We apologize for any inconvenience this may cause,” the update stated.

 Washington’s new long-term-care program, funded by a mandatory payroll tax, was signed into law in 2019.
 Starting Jan.
-1, 2022, employees will pay 58 cents for every $100 earned, to fund up to $36,500 in benefits for individuals to pay for home health care and other services.
+1, employees will pay 58 cents for every $100 earned to fund up to $36,500 in benefits for individuals to pay for home health care and other services.

 Washington state workers who have an existing long-term care plan in place by Nov.
 1 can apply for an exemption from the program through Dec.
 31, 2022.